influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 To get started with sample data in InfluxDB Cloud, check out the new sample data buckets in the Notebooks UI, which support a variety of use cases.
 Sample data buckets provide a way to explore InfluxDB without ingesting your own data.

-Now, you can add the following buckets with packaged sample data to your notebooks:
+Now, you can add the following buckets with sample data to your notebooks:

 - Air Sensor Data
 - Coinbase bitcoin price